14. The Aiyagari Model#

 Below we provide code to solve the household problem, taking \(r\) and \(w\) as fixed.

-This class stores the parameters that define a household asset accumulation problem and the grids used to solve it.
+First we set up a namedtuple to store the parameters that define a household asset accumulation problem, as well as the grids used to solve it.

 Π=[[0.9, 0.1], [0.1, 0.9]], # Markov chain